southoz/dArkOS-G80CA/README.md

 3. Verify the file integrity (recommended):
    Compare the hash with the value published in the release notes

-4. Flash the image to a good quality microSD card using one of these tools (all confirmed working):
+4. Flash the image to a good-quality microSD card using one of these tools (all confirmed working):
    - USB Image Tool
    - Raspberry Pi Imager
    - Rufus (Windows)